dvkwiat/dvkwiat.github.io/_pages/about.md

 * "Can Price Inform Quality when Verification is Costly?
 The Grossman-Stiglitz Paradox in the Lab" (Conference presentation at ESA 2022)

+  A product’s price will reflect its quality, if that quality is known to consumers.
+But many experiments have shown that consumers believe high prices signal high quality, even in situations where the quality is not easy to observe.
+I run a lab experiment where prices are chosen endogenously by sellers, and buyers may exert costly effort to become informed about quality.
+While theory leaves open how much information will be conveyed by equilibrium prices, I find in the lab that prices convey about as much information as theoretically possible.
+Consistent with the Grossman-Stiglitx paradox, subjects acquire information up until the return to information offsets its costs.
+Subjects also have behavioral deviations from Nash that follow quantal response intuition: subjects trust the market prices too much when it is costly to acquire information themselves, and trust the market prices too little when becoming informed is easy.